 Residential development of 15 dwellings and above should provide useable open space on site, in accordance with the Local Plan's open space standard for quantity and type (policy CP7).
-The exact form and type of open space should take into account the nature and size of the development and the specific needs, including quantitative and qualitative deficits or surpluses of open space and recreational facilities, in the local area.
+The exact form and type of open space should take into account the nature and size of the development and the specific needs in the local area, including quantitative and qualitative deficits or surpluses of open space and recreational facilities, in the local area.